mdibella-dev/public-post-preview-configurator/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Enables you to configure 'public post preview' plugin with a user interface.
+Enables you to configure the 'public post preview' plugin with a user interface.

 == Description ==